LEARN-LK/IAM/SP_Ubuntu1804.md

    * ```https://sp.YOUR-DOMAIN/Shibboleth.sso/Metadata```
    (change ```sp.YOUR-DOMAIN``` to you SP full qualified domain name)

-16. Register you SP on LEARN test federation:
+16. Register your SP on LEARN test federation:
-   * Go to ```https://fr-training.ac.lk/rr3/providers/sp_registration``` and continue registration with pasting the content of your metadata file
+   * Go to ```https://liaf.ac.lk/#join``` and follow the Service provider registration.
+Once the federation operator approves your request, you will be asked to use the content of your metadata file on federation registry registration.

 You may have to answer several questions decsribing your service to the federation provider.